 She was heavily pregnant with her first baby and due very soon.

-I had to laugh because the comments were all full of, “You better get tougher than that since the baby is coming” and “You’ll get used to it, pretty soon, you won’t sleep for years!”
+The comments were all full of, “You better get tougher than that since the baby is coming” and “You’ll get used to it, pretty soon, you won’t sleep for years!”

 It was funny because the contrast between pre-motherhood and motherhood is laughable in retrospect.
 But, I also wanted to add something important to those comments.
-Something valuable.
-Something helpful.

 But I didn’t.